Padbol Official Regulations

 Rule N° 16: Right Return

 A ball in play by the opponent shall be considered correct and the point shall continue in the following cases:

 16.1 When the receiving player after the shot directs the ball to his partner without its touching the floor again, this second having the possibility of returning it to the opponent’s field or redirecting it to his partner for the final touch.
 Only three touches and one shot per side will be allowed.
 The touches can be made with all the parts of the body except for arms, forearms and hands.

-16.2 When a ball is returned after the pique and first touch by hitting it on one of the side walls or bottom and pass the net to the opposite field without touching it or touching it or the band, cable or lateral attachments.
+16.2 Where a ball is returned after the bounce and the first touch hitting it on one of the side or bottom walls and crosses the net towards the opponent field without touching it or touching the net or the band, cable or side fasteners.

 16.3 When after hitting the ball in his court and after the first or second stroke of his teammate, the player passes his arm or leans over the net without jumping.

 16.4 When after hitting the ball as a result of the movement of the player in the race or by the continuity of the movement of termination of the impact made on the ball, the player touches the net or any element that is part of the structure, provided that the intention to download the network or modify the height of it for its own benefit.

 16.5 When the ball, after the first correct shot, hits one of the facilities listed in Rule No. 2.

 16.6 When the ball propelled by the opponent and after his / her boat hits one or more walls and its speed returns to the center of the field of play and the player on the attacked side is in contact with the area of attack (area red) or in the air product of its jump and when falling contact with at least one of its feet with the area of attack (red area) it allows the return to a touch.

 A player – and his partner – will lose the point in the following cases: